-1. Two dimensions and three dimensional spaces are considered with the scalar (dot) product of vectors, vector (cross) products, parametric equations of lines in space, planes in space and differentiation of vectors.
+- Two dimensions and three-dimensional spaces are considered with the scalar (dot) space and differentiation of vectors.

-- 2. Cylinders and quadric surfaces are graphed, and cylindrical and spherical coordinate systems are used. - 3.
-Vector-valued functions are used to represent curves in a plane or in space - 4.
+Cylinders and quadricular and quadricul product of vectors, vector (cross) products, parametric equations of lines in space, planes in - Cylinders and quadric surfaces are graphed, and cylindrical and spherical coordinate systems are used.
+3. Vector-value - Vector-valued functions are used to represent curves in a plane or in space - 4.
 Velocity and acceleration of an object in space is considered. - 5.
-Limits and continuity in three dimensions is introduced. - 6.
-Partial derivatives, definitions and operations as well as optimization problems using functions of several variables. - 7.
-Multiple integration, region described iterated integrals, definitions and applications to areas, volumes, etc. - 8.
-Triple integration with cylindrical and spherical coordinates considered. - 9.
-Line integrals and work applications.
+Limits and continuity in three dimensions is introduced. - Partial derivatives, definitions and operations as well as optimization problems using functions of several variables. - Multiple integration, region described iterated integrals, definitions and applications to areas, volumes, etc. 8.
+Triple integration with cylindrical and spherical coordinates considered. - Line integrals and work applications 9.